mauropalsgraaf/MachineLearningVU/README.md

 ## Datasets

-This project requires that there is a `train.csv` file (containing the training set data) in the root of the directory with the exact name.

-There is a script added called `data_transformation.py` which can transform the `train.csv` to something useful.

-To transform the `train.csv`, run the following command: `python data_preparation $data_set $output_csv_path`.
-An example execution for the training-set (which can also be the test-set) can be: `python data_preparation train.csv training-set.csv`
+To transform the original training-set provided by kaggle, run the following command: `python data_preparation $data_set $output_csv_path`.
+An example execution for the training-set (which can also be the test-set) can be: `python data_preparation train.csv training-set.csv`.

+## Running a model

+There are four models implemented for this research.
+The final models which resulted in the highest accuracy are called: knn_final_model.py, rf_final_model.py, neural_network_final_model.py and naive_bayes_final_model.py.

+To run one of these, run the following command: `python $name_of_model_file`.

+Running this will result in a print to the console of the accuracy.

-## How to run Python scrips
+## Transforming to kaggle

-To run python scripts, you can make use of the shell by typing the following command: `python $filename`.
-To make sure it works, I advice you to make sure you are currently in this repository directory, since file system files are loaded in.
+The two best models (KNN and RandomForest) are submittable to Kaggle.
+To submit, run the following command in the terminal: `python predict_test_set_with_knn.py` or `python predict_test_set_with_rf.py`.
+It is required for these scripts that 2 csv files are present locally.
+1. is the original test set from kaggle called `test.csv` and 2. is that there is a transformed test set present called `test-set.csv`.
+In datasets, an explanation is given on how to transform the test set to a transformed test set.

+After running the predict_test_set_with_rf, a Category column is added to the output csv that is generated.
+This script can deal as input in the `map_test_set_to_submissable_form.py` script.

+to get the submissable test set, run the following command: `python map_test_set_to_submissable_form.py $inputfile $outputfile`. $inputfile is the csv file you want to transform, $outputfile is the name and location of the output file.

+## Results

+The results directory contains several txt files which shows how we did parameter tweaking and optimalization.
+It also has results of many runs of different models.